dmp1ce/decompose-drupal-7/README.md

-Drupal 7 environment for Decompose intended to help developers quickly start a Drupal 7 environment and run it on a production server.
+Drupal 7 environment for Decompose intended to help developers quickly start a Drupal 7 website.
+Because this project uses Docker instead of a virtual machine, the website is suitable for production as well as development and testing!

 # Requirements